carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 1. Pick which version you want from the <a href="#change-log">Change log</a>.
 The latest is usually the one you want.
 1. Copy the template link that corresponds to the region you want to deploy your Lambda in.
-1. Open our AWS CloudFormation Console and choose "Create stack".
+1. Open your AWS CloudFormation Console and choose "Create stack".
 1. Select "Specify an Amazon S3 template URL" and paste the template link.
-1. Select the Lambda allocation and execution timeout.
-The default should suffice.
+1. Select the Lambda memory allocation and execution timeout.
+The defaults should suffice.
 1. Approve the IAM resource creation and create the stack.

 ###Update